AURA: Autonomous Upskilling with Retrieval-Augmented Agents: Related Work

 \subsection{Curriculum Reinforcement Learning}

-Curriculum RL addresses sparse-reward, long-horizon problems by exposing agents to a progression of gradually more difficult tasks \citep{narvekar2020curriculum,rl_curriculum,soviany2022curriculum}.
-Reverse-curriculum and self-play techniques improve exploration, expanding the initial-state distribution from successful demonstrations, while recent algorithms such as Reverse-Forward Curriculum Learning further reduce sample and demonstration complexity \citep{reverse_curriculum_rl, tao2024reverse}.
-Surveys and benchmarking studies note that practical curriculum design remains heuristic and sensitive to context-specific particulars \citep{soviany2022curriculum}.
-Domain-randomization and curriculum-based RL have recently enabled robust real-world legged locomotion and manipulation in challenging environments \citep{Li2024RLbipedal,fourierlatentdynamics, anymalparkourlearningagile, sciencesoccer, real_world_digit, massive_rl, learningtorquecontrolquadrupedal, zhuang2024humanoidparkourlearning, quadsoccershoots, dribblebot,nimbro_2022, adu2023exploring}.
+Reinforcement learning often struggles with sparse rewards and long‐horizon problems, where meaningful feedback is rare or delayed over many timesteps \cite{discover}.
+Curriculum RL addresses sparse-reward and long-horizon problems by exposing agents to a progression of gradually more difficult tasks \cite{narvekar2020curriculum,rl_curriculum,soviany2022curriculum}.
+Surveys and benchmarking studies note that practical curriculum design remains heuristic and sensitive to context-specific particulars \cite{soviany2022curriculum}.
+Reverse-curriculum approaches \cite{reverse_curriculum_rl, tao2024reverse} employ a staged training process that progressively increases the task's difficulty from previous successful demonstrations, thereby enhancing exploration and sample efficiency.
+Domain-randomization and curriculum-based RL have enabled real-world legged locomotion and manipulation in challenging environments \cite{Li2024RLbipedal, anymalparkourlearningagile, fourierlatentdynamics, sciencesoccer, real_world_digit, massive_rl, learningtorquecontrolquadrupedal, zhuang2024humanoidparkourlearning, quadsoccershoots, dribblebot,nimbro_2022, adu2023exploring}.